cycfi/artist/README.md

 ## Documentation

-Follow this link for the documentation proper: [The Artist 2D Canvas Library](https://cycfi.github.io/artist).
+Follow this link for the documentation: [The Artist 2D Canvas Library](https://cycfi.github.io/artist).

 ## Gallery